mixpanel/mixpanel-python/README.rst

 * `Full Documentation`_
 * mixpanel-python-async_; a third party tool for sending data asynchronously from the tracking python process.
-* mixpanel-py3_; a Python 3-only fork of this library that includes some additional features, maintained by Fredrik Svensson.

 .. |travis-badge| image:: https://travis-ci.org/mixpanel/mixpanel-python.svg?branch=master